Bohem1/datum/README.md

 You want the packages to have a deep tuple merge (that is, merge the hashtables based on matching key/values pairs, where `$ArrayItem.Property1 -eq $otherArrayItem.Property1`, more on this later).

-If the default Merge behaviour is MostSpecific, and no override exist for `SoftwareBaseline`, it will never merge Packages, and always return the Most specific.
+If the default Merge behavior is MostSpecific, and no override exist for `SoftwareBaseline`, it will never merge Packages, and always return the Most specific.

-If you add a Merge behaviour for the key `SoftwareBaseline` of hash, it will merge the keys `PackageFeed` and `Packages` but not below, that means the result for a `Lookup SoftwareBaseline will be (assuming the Role has the lowest ResolutionPrecedence):
+If you add a Merge behavior for the key `SoftwareBaseline` of hash, it will merge the keys `PackageFeed` and `Packages` but not below, that means the result for a `Lookup SoftwareBaseline will be (assuming the Role has the lowest ResolutionPrecedence):

 ```Yaml
 SoftwareBaseline: